Ethical Tourism: 5 Essential Steps

 Spend Your Money On locally owned businesses

 Supporting locally owned businesses is a great way to spend your money on ethical tourism.
 Not only will you be helping the local economy, but you’ll also be helping out the people who make the products.
-By doing this, you’ll be helping the people in the area directly, and ensuring that your money is spent on something meaningful.

 2. Help Sustain Local Economies